Assisted Living

 Key Takeaways

-1. The national median cost of 24-hour home care in 2024 is $30 per hour, but costs vary by location and a senior’s level of care.
+1. The national median cost of 24-hour home care in 2025 is $33 per hour, but costs vary by location and the type and amount of care provided.

-2. The monthly median cost of 24-hour home care in 2024 is around $21,823, which includes multiple caregivers working in shifts and available at all times.
+2. The monthly median cost of 24-hour home care in 2025 is around $24,000, which includes multiple caregivers working in shifts.

-3. Other senior care types may be less costly than 24-hour home care, such as assisted living and nursing home care.
+3. Other senior care types may be less costly than 24-hour home care, such as assisted living, memory care, and nursing home care.

 How much does 24/7 in-home care cost per month?

-The median cost of 24/7 in-home care in 2024 is $21,823 per month, according to A Place for Mom’s proprietary data.
-This is based on the $30 hourly rate.
-These costs will vary based on where a senior lives and the level of support they need.
-Other factors that can affect the cost of care include the types of services provided, the number of caregivers required, and whether your family hires a private caregiver or works with a home care agency.
-The above figures are sourced from A Place for Mom’s 2024 report based on our proprietary data.
+At $33 per hour, the national median cost of 24/7 in-home care in 2025 is $24,006 per month according to A Place for Mom’s 2025 Cost of Long-Term Care and Senior Living Report.[01]
+Costs vary based on where a senior lives and the level of support they need.
+Other factors that can affect the cost of care include the types of services provided and whether your family hires private caregivers directly or hires through a home care agency.

-You should also factor in the duration of time you plan to use this service, says Todd Austin, president of Home Care Pulse.
+You should also factor in how long you plan to use the service, says Todd Austin, president and COO of Activated Insights (formerly Home Care Pulse).

 “The timeline varies a lot by chronic conditions.
 This isn’t something that is [a] standard amount of time.
 On average, in-home care has a standard service time of 15-20 months,” says Austin.

-In some cases, such as home care for hip replacements, your loved one may only need intensive care for a short period of time to safely recover after surgery.
-However, a permanent disability may call for home care for an indefinite period.
+In some cases, such as home care following a hip replacement, your loved one may only need comprehensive care for a short period of time to safely recover after surgery.
+A permanent disability, on the other hand, may call for home care for an indefinite period.

 What services are included in the cost of 24-hour care?